 Tomiyama, A. J., Finch, L. E., & Cummings, J. R. (2015).
 Did that brownie do its job?
 Stress, eating, and the biobehavioral effects of comfort food.
 In R. A. Scott & S. M. Kosslyn (Eds.), Emerging Trends in the Social and Behavioral Sciences, Hoboken, NJ, USA: John Wiley & Sons, Inc. doi:10.1002/9781118900772.etrds0324

-In one sip: We review animal and human research of "comfort eating," offering insightful future areas for research.
-This article could be (a) used as a comprehensive hypothesis generating tool for future studies on comfort eating and (b) cited in your paper as support that comfort eating may actually comfort.
+In one sip: We review the animal and human research on comfort eating, AKA eating high-fat, high-sugar, and high-calorie foods when feeling negative emotions like sadness, loneliness, or distress.
+We then offer insight on what we think are important remaining questions to be answered in the science on comfort eating.
+This article could be (a) used as a hypothesis generating tool for your future studies on comfort eating and (b) cited as support that comfort eating may actually comfort.

 Cummings, J. R., Bornovalova, M. A., Ojanen, T., Hunt, E., MacPherson, L., & Lejuez, C. (2013).
 Time doesn’t change everything: The longitudinal course of distress tolerance and its relationship with externalizing and internalizing symptoms during early adolescence.
 Journal of Abnormal Child Psychology, 41(5), 735–48. doi:10.1007/s10802-012-9704-x

-In one sip: We examined if distress tolerance, or the ability to persevere during stress, changed across 4 years in early adolescence but found that it did not.
-We also found that distress tolerance did not predict changes in anxiety or depression but did predict increases in rule breaking and decreases in inattentive behavior.
-You could cite this as evidence that distress tolerance functions as a stable personality trait and predicts changes in externalizing behavior.
+In one sip: We examined if the ability to tolerate distress changed within adolescents across four years but found that it did not.
+We also found that distress tolerance did not predict changes in anxiety or depression symptoms but did predict increases in rule breaking and decreases in inattentive behavior.
+You could cite this as support that distress tolerance functions as a stable personality trait and predicts changes in externalizing behavior.

 health in a social world